 Working with partners

-- London Councils (an organisation which works on behalf of London Boroughs) has issued a joint statement which identifies its commitment to working collaboratively London Boroughs to tackle climate change and respond to the declared climate emergency.
+- London Councils (an organisation which works on behalf of London Boroughs) has commited to working collaboratively London Boroughs to tackle climate change and respond to the declared climate emergency.
 This includes a series of joint projects which Sutton will be part of.

 - We are working with the South London Partnership on projects that can take place at a sub-regional level to tackle climate change.
 These include electric vehicle charging and district heat networks